 How to Eat Lean Protein

-Protein and fats are important to add to your grocery list.
-Protein comes in 2 forms.
+Incorporating protein into your diet is important.
+Protein comes in two forms.
 There are plant-based proteins which include:

 - Brussel Sprouts